Skip to main content

 Enforcement Edge

-Seeing Double: Trump Administration To Create New DOJ Fraud Enforcement Division
+Seeing Double?
+New DOJ Fraud Enforcement Division Raises Overlap and Oversight Questions

 Enforcement Edge: Shining Light on Government Enforcement

-The U.S. Department of Justice (DOJ) has longstanding criminal and civil components to combat fraud.
-Nevertheless, on January 8, 2026, the Trump administration announced the “upcoming creation” of a new division dedicated to national fraud enforcement, to be led by a new Assistant Attorney General (AAG) who would report directly to the White House.
-Although the announcement identified the new division’s broad mission, it left key questions unanswered: How will the new division avoid duplicating the efforts of the existing DOJ fraud enforcement components?
+On January 8, 2026, the Trump administration announced the upcoming creation of a new U.S. Department of Justice (DOJ) division dedicated to national fraud enforcement, to be led by a new Assistant Attorney General (AAG) who would report directly to the White House.
+But details provided by DOJ officials since then seemingly have contradicted the administration’s announcement, prompting more questions than answers.
+How will the new division avoid duplicating the efforts of the existing DOJ fraud enforcement components?
 What resources will the new division have?
-And how will the White House’s direct oversight of the division shape its enforcement work?
+Who will oversee the new division and shape its enforcement work?
 We examine the administration’s announcement and its implications below.

 The Details So Far